I love the way trees look in the winter after a storm when the sun finally comes out and the icy branches are glistening; it’s so beautiful!

-I try to recreate some of that magic indoors with my Christmas decor every year.
+I try to recreate some of that winter magic indoors with my snowy, rustic Christmas decorations.

 I used neutral pieces of furniture and accessories as the backdrop for this snowy landscape.
 I found a template on Pinterest for the deer head and traced it onto a piece of scrap plywood that I had painted brown; I love easy and free projects!

-I continued my enchanted forest theme to my Christmas tree.
-I used loads of pine cones that I had added a whitewash and snowy glitter to along with mostly wooden ornaments.
-I added little galvanized metal lanterns and and some burlap ribbon as a garland.
+I continued my rustic decorations over to my Christmas tree.
+I used loads of pine cones that I had added a whitewash and snowy glitter to, along with mostly wooden ornaments.
+I added little galvanized metal lanterns and and some buffalo plaid ribbon as a garland.
 My tree came with icy flocked branches that glisten when the lights are on.

 “Christmas magic is silent.
 You feel it.
 You know it.
 You believe it.”